ashwini-kr-sharma/chipatac2020/03_Alignment.md

 # Read alignment

-Aligning the sequenced reads to the refrence genome is the most crucial task of any NGS analysis.
+Aligning the sequenced reads to the reference genome is the most crucial task of any NGS analysis.
 Fast aligners like [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#using-samtoolsbcftools-downstream) and [BWA-MEM](https://github.com/bwa-mem2/bwa-mem2) are widely used for aligning, among others, ChIPSeq and ATACseq data.
 We will exemplarily show how to align reads using **Bowtie2**

 Due to the long computation time and memory constraints, we have precomputed for you all the alignments using **Bowtie2**.
 You find these data in `/vol/volume/HCT116/analysis/<...>/Bowtie2`